Best Electric Bikes 2025: A Guide to Buying an Electric Bike in New Zealand

 - Measures how much power you are using to push your pedals.

-- Allows for electric power assist fluctuation based on how much physical power you are exerting.
+- Allows for electric power assist fluctuation based on the amount of physical power you are exerting.

 - Emulates pedalling power very well and gives your bike a ‘smart’ feel.

-- Relies on more advanced and sensitive equipment, so it is typically more expensive than other sensor types.
+- It relies on more advanced and sensitive equipment, making it typically more expensive than other sensor types.

 Cadence sensor

-- Applies pedal assistance based on how quickly you turn your pedals.
+- Applies pedal assistance based on the speed at which you turn your pedals.

 - Can be adjusted according to pedal assist level (low, medium, high, etc.).